GMLDEV/DATA_MINING/README.md

-# intel
+# DATA MINING
-We are uploading our source code for the intel project under Intel Unnati Industrial training program 2025.
+We are uploading our source code for the course Project "USED CARS PREDICTION".